MEDA Groups are led by Clinicians and sometimes co-led by a graduate level intern and/or recovered volunteer.

-Have you been to a group at MEDA and found it to be helpful or meaningful?
-If so, help us get the word out about MEDA’s unique services.
-We would love to hear your feedback or a brief testimonial to utilize on our website.
+Have you been to a group at MEDA and found it to be meaningful?
+If so, we would love to hear your feedback to utilize on our website.
 All testimonials are anonymous.
 Contact Michelle Pierce if you would like to submit a testimonial for our website!